Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

-\begin{sout} @InconsistentGeneratorsException@ \end{sout} Exception is thrown on the last line.
-It is easy to verify, that permutation used in this line is a combination of two previous, but sign is different.
-Thus, some combinations of symmetries and anti-symmetries can come into conflict, which causes an error in Redberry.
+\begin{sout} @InconsistentGeneratorsException@ \end{sout} Exception is thrown on the last line since that the last attached permutation is a combination of two previous, but its sign is different.
+Thus, some combinations of symmetries and antisymmetries can come into conflict, which causes an error in Redberry.

-Redberry provides tools to find permutational symmetries of complex tensors.
-Consider the following example\footnote{ \inlinecode{cc.redberry.core.utils.TensorUtils.*} should be added to static imports.}:
+Redberry provides tools to find permutational symmetries of complicated tensors.
+Consider the following example: